brunob45/ChRt/README.md

 http://www.chibios.org/dokuwiki/doku.php

-The kernel is version 6.1.3 of ChibiOS/RT from ChibiOS release 20.3.3.
+The kernel is version 7.0.3 of ChibiOS/RT from ChibiOS release 21.11.2.
+CMSIS version 5.9.0 is also included.

 https://osdn.net/projects/chibios/releases